Devon Cajuste: San Francisco 49ers

-After going undrafted in the 2016 NFL Draft, Cajuste signed with the San Francisco 49ers on May 6, 2016.
+After going undrafted in the 2016 NFL draft, Cajuste signed with the San Francisco 49ers on May 6, 2016.
 On September 3, 2016, he was released by the 49ers during final team cuts.

 Green Bay Packers

 On September 7, 2016, Cajuste was signed to the Green Bay Packers' practice squad.

 Cleveland Browns

 On January 31, 2018, Cajuste signed a reserve/future contract with the Cleveland Browns.
 Cajuste quickly became a star on Hard Knocks.
 Fan support for Cajuste became known after sharing a story about his father and the ups and downs they overcame to make his NFL career a reality.
-Cajuste was waived by the Browns on September 1, 2018 during roster cutdowns.
+Cajuste was waived by the Browns on September 1, 2018 during roster reductions.

-On January 31, 2019, Cajuste announced his retirement from the NFL to pursue spiritual healing and his passion for crystals.
+On January 31, 2019, Cajuste announced his retirement from the NFL due to physical and mental weakness and to pursue spiritual healing and his passion for crystals.